Human presence in space: Space infrastructure

 A permanent human presence in space depends on an established space infrastructure which harbours, supplies and maintains human presence.
 Such infrastructure has originally been Earth ground-based, but with increased numbers of satellites and long-duration missions beyond the near side of the Moon space-to-space based infrastructure is being used.
 First simple interplanetary infrastructures have been created by space probes particularly when employing a system which combines a lander and a relaying orbiter.

 Space stations are space habitats which have provided a crucial infrastructure for sustaining a continuous direct human, including non-human, presence in space.
 Space stations have been continuously present in orbit around Earth from Skylab in 1973, to the Salyut stations, Mir and eventually ISS.

 The planned Artemis program includes the Lunar Gateway a future space station around the Moon as a multimission waystation.

 Spiritual and artistic

 Human presence has also been expressed through spiritual and artistic installations in outer space or on the Moon.

-Apollo 15 Mission Commander David Scott left for example a Bible on their Lunar rover during an extravehicular activity on the Moon.
-Space has furthermore been the sight of people taking part in religious festivities such as Christmas on the International Space Station.
+Apollo 15 Mission Commander David Scott left for example a Bible on their Lunar Roving Vehicle during an extravehicular activity on the Moon.
+Space has furthermore been the site of people taking part in religious festivities such as Christmas on the International Space Station.